taylorrrng/Azure-Cloud-Cost-Analysis/README.md

 - The top spenders in 2023 were Storage (~$1,154) and Bandwidth (~$1,022).
 In 2024, those dropped to ~$556 and ~$528, respectively.

-- That’s roughly a 52% drop for Storage and 48% drop for Bandwidth year-over-year (not 94–108% — impossible to drop by more than 100% 😅).
+- That’s roughly a 52% drop for Storage and 48% drop for Bandwidth year-over-year.

 TL;DR: Storage carries the biggest dollars across the whole period.